 The Teen Tuesdays at 4:30 program happens weekly.
 This program always offers a chance for socialization.
 With different themes each week, you might also get:

-The Teen Advisory Board (TAB) meets monthly to brainstorm and select possible Teen Tuesday and also come regularly to Tuesday events.
+The Teen Advisory Board (TAB) meets monthly to brainstorm and select possible Teen Tuesday themes and programs and also come regularly to Tuesday events.
 Teens must be 13 to apply to join TAB.

 Email Librarian Cara at firstname.lastname@example.org for more information or to apply.